Princess Mabel of Orange-Nassau

 Embed from Getty Images

 In June 2003, Mabel’s engagement to Prince Friso was announced.
 It soon came to light that the couple had been vague in responding to some questions from the government, regarding Mabel’s’ previous interactions, and a reported relationship with a known drug lord.
 Due to this, the government announced that they would not seek parliamentary consent for the marriage.
 Therefore, Friso lost his title as Prince of the Netherlands and his place in the line of succession.
-He retained his personal title of Prince of Orange-Nassau and was also given the hereditary title Count of Orange-Nassau, with the surname Orange-Nassau van Amsberg.
+He retained his personal title of Prince of Orange-Nassau and was given the hereditary title Count of Orange-Nassau, with the surname Orange-Nassau van Amsberg.

 The couple was married in Delft, the Netherlands on April 24, 2004.
 Following a civil ceremony, a religious ceremony was held in the Oude Kerk.
 Mabel became HRH Princess Mabel of Orange-Nassau.
 Friso and Mabel had two daughters: